pallets/flask/docs/installation.rst

 applications and a variety of servers for both development and deployment.
 Jinja2 renders templates.

 So how do you get all that on your computer quickly?
-There are many ways which this section will explain, but the most kick-ass method is virtualenv, so let's look at that first.
+There are many ways, as this section will explain, but the most kick-ass method is virtualenv, so let's look at that first.

 Either way, you will need Python 2.5 or higher to get started, so be sure